iwdgo/testingfiles/README.md

 Online is used to read a reference page.
 Offline requires to provide the reference file.

+Testing usage is demonstrated in modules of [largeoutput](https://github.com/iwdgo/largeoutput) repository.

-Benchmarking is fairly inconclusive and is more of a TODO.
+Benchmarking is fairly inconclusive and is more of a _TODO_.

 ```
 go version go1.13beta1 windows/amd64